Vishwadeep-Balakrishnan/Vishwadeep-Balakrishnan/README.md

 > 💻 **Stack** — `Python` `C` `C++` `Rust` `MATLAB` `JavaScript` · `PyTorch` `TensorFlow` `Scikit` `Pandas` `NumPy` `Statsmodels` `React`

-> 📖 **Otherwise** — I like to read a lot, hike, and work on meaningful problems.
+> 📖 **Otherwise** — I like to read a lot, hike, and make things for fun.
 I play Poker and Magic: The Gathering to an obsessive amount.
 Still running experiments on what a good life looks like.